Lee-1-11/pizza-sales-analysis/README.md

 *(Add screenshot here)*

 ## SQL Queries
-All queries are available in the `queries.sql` file in this repository.
+All queries are available in the `pizza_sales.sql` file in this repository.